 The Term Deposit Facility (TDF) consists of deposits with specific maturities held by eligible institutions at the Reserve Banks.
 The Reserve Banks pay interest on these deposits at interest rates determined by auction.
 Interest expense on deposits held by the Reserve Banks under the TDF is accrued daily at the appropriate rate.
-Interest payable is reported as a component of "Interest payable to depository institutions and others" in the Statements of Condition.
-There were no deposits held by the Bank under the TDF at December 31, 2020 and 2019.
+Interest payable is reported as a component of "Other liabilities" in the Statements of Condition.
+There were no deposits held by the Bank under the TDF at December 31, 2021 and 2020.